The equivalence between local inertial frames and electromagnetic gauge in Einstein-Maxwell theories: Introduction

 The transformation generated by (\ref{G2}) of the two tetrad vectors $(Z^{\alpha},\:W^{\alpha})$ on blade two, given in (\ref{ZO}-\ref{WO}), by the ``angle'' $\varphi$, can be expressed as,

 It is a simple exercise in algebra to see that the equalities $U^{[\alpha}_{(\phi)}\:V^{\beta]}_{(\phi)} = U^{[\alpha}\:V^{\beta]}$ and $Z^{[\alpha}_{(\varphi)}\:W^{\beta]}_{(\varphi)} = Z^{[\alpha}\:W^{\beta]}$ are true.
 These equalities are telling us that these antisymmetric tetrad objects are gauge invariant.
-We remind ourselves that it was proved in manuscript \cite{A} that the group of local electromagnetic gauge transformations is isomorphic to the group LB1 of boosts plus discrete transformations on blade one, and independently to LB2, the group of spatial rotations on blade two.
+We remind ourselves that it was proved in manuscripts \cite{A,ROMP} that the group of local electromagnetic gauge transformations is isomorphic to the group LB1 of boosts plus discrete transformations on blade one, and independently to LB2, the group of spatial rotations on blade two.
+LB1 is the group composed by the boosts in the local plane one $SO(1,1)$ and two discrete transformations.
+One of the discrete transformations is minus the identity two by two, also known as the full inversion.
+The other discrete transformation is given by $\Lambda^{o}_{\:\:o} = 0$, $\Lambda^{o}_{\:\:1} = 1$, $\Lambda^{1}_{\:\:o} = 1$, $\Lambda^{1}_{\:\:1} = 0$ also known as switch or flip.
+We notice that this discrete transformation is not a Lorentz transformation because it is a reflection.
+The group LB2 is just $SO(2)$ in the local orthogonal plane two.
 Equations (\ref{UT}-\ref{VT}) represent a local electromagnetic gauge transformation of the vectors $(U^{\alpha}, V^{\alpha})$.
 Equations (\ref{ZT}-\ref{WT}) represent a local electromagnetic gauge transformation of the vectors $(Z^{\alpha}, W^{\alpha})$.
-Written in terms of these tetrad vectors, the electromagnetic field is,